-Step 1: Enter Your Deck SizeFirst, enter the size of your projected deck.
+Step 1: SizeFirst, enter the size of your deck.
 You can later adjust this.

 This is an important factor that can change your total cost at least by a few hundred dollars.
-In the default settings, we include a deck size of 360 s.f. and 10 posts.
+In the default settings, we include a deck size of 360 sq.ft. and 10 posts.

-If your deck is attached to the house wall, and is sized at 12' x 30' (360 s.f.), you will have 3 posts on each 12' run, and additional 4 posts on the long side (corner posts were included on short sides).
+If your deck is attached to the house wall, and it is 12' x 30' (360 sq.ft.), you will have 3 posts on each 12' run, and additional 4 posts on the long side (corner posts were included on short sides).
 This gives you a total of 10 posts.
 If your deck geometry is different, you may have more or fewer posts.

-It is ideal to keep post span at 6 feet between posts, which is a standard length of railing sections.
-However, you can space them more frequently - for example at 4 or 5 feet apart.
+It is ideal to keep a 6 foot distance between posts, which is a standard length of railing sections.
+You can space them more frequently - for example at 4 or 5 feet apart.
 However, this will result in waste of materials.
 You should not exceed 6 ft. spacing between railing posts, as that can make using your deck unsafe.

-Step 3: Choose Your Project TypeIf you are looking to build a deck, chances are that you will need to construct all supporting structures from scratch.
+Step 3: Select project typeIf you want to build a deck, chances are you will need to construct all the supporting structures from scratch.
 Therefore, most people should choose "Build New Deck + Footings"

 This means that in your estimate you are also including pouring new concrete footings that will support your deck.